DEFRA/adp-helm-library/README.md

     <map_of_nginx-ingress-annotations>
 {{- end -}}
 ```
-A basic ALB `Ingress` object would involve the creation of `templates/ingress-alb.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing:
+A basic ALB `Ingress` object would involve the creation of `templates/ingress-alb.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing:

 ```
 {{- include "adp-helm-library.ingress" (list . "adp-microservice.ingress-alb") -}}